gaverhae/misc/books/2015/pro-android-web-game-apps-2012/summary/Chapter6.md

 [7]: https://en.wikipedia.org/wiki/R-tree

 A simple option is to expand again on our offscreen buffer idea: we divide the world in a big grid, and organize objects by cells in that grid.
-It id then easy to check which cells of the grid intersect with the viewport, and loop only on those objects.
+It is then easy to check which cells of the grid intersect with the viewport, and loop only on those objects.
 In this model, it is possible for an object to be in multiple cells, because a cell would "contain" all the objects that intersect